Same day appointments available.

 Dr. Heather Cichanowski

-Sports medicine physician, avid Nordic skier, volunteer doctor for the US National Cross Country ski team
+Sports medicine physician, avid Nordic skier and volunteer doctor for the U.S. National Cross Country ski team

-Get outside and get active!
-Love the snow!
-Nordic skiing, also known as cross-country skiing, provides excellent cardiovascular exercise while also working your arms, back and core strength.
+Nordic skiing, also known as cross-country skiing, provides excellent cardiovascular exercise while also working your arms, hips and core strength.
 A few things to keep in mind when Nordic skiing: